 The best Nintendo Switch Pro Controller prices

-The Nintendo Switch Pro Controller price varies a bit, but as standard they seem to retail at around $59.99/£59.99, and we sometimes see the Nintendo Switch Pro Controller price drop down to around the $49.99/£49.99 mark – though the best we've ever seen on the official black model has been $42 over at Amazon.
-You can find plenty of un-official Nintendo Switch Pro Controllers out there at varying prices too.
+The price for the Nintendo Switch Pro Controller varies a bit, but as standard, it seems to retail at around $59.99/£59.99, but we do sometimes see it drop down to around $49.99/£49.99 – though the best price we've ever seen on the official black model was $42 over at Amazon last year.

 Does the Switch Pro controller suffer from drift?

 One major issue that players experience with the traditional Joy-Cons is known as drift.
 This hardware fault causes movement to be registered incorrectly during gameplay, meaning characters will move in the wrong direction or move when there's no input by the player at all.